PaulRoyBrown/orchard-sensors/README.md

 <img width="540" height="381" alt="image" src="https://github.com/user-attachments/assets/df27c676-24d6-482d-98f5-f5f88c70a33c" />

-Beside the two sensors (red and blue lines) I have also added another Arduino mini pro that just uses a single sensor to send environment data from inside my house (green line in next picture). )So in total,we receive RF messages from three sensors)
+Beside the two sensors (red and blue lines in pictures) I have also added another Arduino mini pro that just uses a single sensor to send environment data from inside my house (green line in next picture).
+So in total,we receive RF messages from three sensors, two in orchard and one inside the house.

 <img width="1570" height="731" alt="image" src="https://github.com/user-attachments/assets/43d3f4d0-9b45-4532-90d5-284b1128df6d" />